verdugo-danieML/BajaNest/README.md

 Welcome to BajaNestVision, an innovative deep learning initiative dedicated to environmental research in the stunning Ensenada region of Baja California, Mexico.
 Our mission is to harness cutting-edge computer vision algorithms to achieve two key objectives:

-1. **Nest Segmentation**: We meticulously segment Agila Pescadora nests, delving into their intricate composition.
+1. **Nest Segmentation**: We meticulously segment oysprey nests, delving into their intricate composition.

 2. **Inorganic Material Detection**: We pinpoint and quantify the presence of inorganic materials within these nests.